theLakshyatyagi/task-extraction-using-nlp/README.md

 # Task Extraction using NLP
 ## Features
 Extracts sentences from unstructured text

-Identifies actionable tasks (e.g., “He has to buy snacks”) Detects responsible person and deadlines
+Identifies actionable tasks (e.g., “He has to buy snacks”)

+Detects responsible person and deadlines

-Categorizes each task into Work, Education, Personal, or Other Outputs results in structured JSON format
+Categorizes each task into Work, Education, Personal, or Other

+Outputs results in structured JSON format

 ## Technologies Used
 Python 3

 Regular Expressions (re)

 JSON module

 Jupyter Notebook / VS Code

 ## Project Structure
-TaskExtraction.ipynb → Main notebook file
+TaskExtraction.ipynb           → Main notebook

-README.md → Documentation
+README.md                      → Project documentation

 ## How to Run
 1. Open the notebook in Jupyter or VS Code